scottwillmoore/chip16/notes.md

 }
 ````

-Write better documentation for each module.
+Done.
 Re-export each internal module into a single module.

-Exit gracefully, or handle errors that may be raised.

-Create utilities for analysing cpu state.

-Implement a c16 disassembler (perhaps in a seperate module... may import enums from this module).

-Write unit tests for each instruction.

-Write integration tests for expected execution of c16 binaries.

-Consider execution of various versions of c16.
-How would this be handled?

-Seperate binary and library from each other.
-Create implementation using pistion2d-graphics.
-Possible folder names for the seperation could be core, graphics, wasm.
+Done.
+Import enum variations into cpu module, NOP vs. Instruction::NOP.

 Done.
 Revise instruction names.
 Consider more of the following...
 ````